The Pacific War Online Encyclopedia

 Because the attack was tactically

-be a classic example of a post hoc, ergo propter hoc logical fallacy.
+be a classic example of outcome bias.
 The

 many Japanese naval officers opposed to the operation had credible